The Teachers’ Union of Ireland

 - you are paid through the ETB

-If you work in a Community, Comprehensive or a Voluntary Secondary School:
+if you work in a Community and Comprehensive or a Voluntary Secondary School:

 - your employer is the Board of Management of your school